Start the service

 While config file or ScyldCloudAuth usernames can be used to sign in to the ICE RemoteWare software at any time, only a single set of OS credentials can be used to sign-in at a time.
 This prevents different OS credentials from signing in at the same time.

-After signing in, you will see a gray canvas that will turn into a remote visualization display within a few seconds.
+After signing in, you will see a loading screen that will turn into a remote visualization display within a few seconds.
 At this point you can interact with the remote operating system.
-Other users are prevented from signing into the web service until you sign out.
+Other user accounts are prevented from signing into the web service until you sign out.
+This doesn’t apply to the account specified in the config file.

 Main Toolbar#